twilio-labs/twilio-aspnet/README.md

 app.MapGet("/sms", ([FromQuery] string from) =>
 {
     var response = new MessagingResponse();
-    response.Message(
-        $"Hey there {from}! " +
-        "How 'bout those Seahawks?"
-    );
+    response.Message($"Ahoy {from}!");
     return Results.Extensions.TwiML(response);
 });

-app.MapPost("/sms", (HttpRequest request) =>
+app.MapPost("/sms", async (HttpRequest request) =>
 {
-    var from = request.Form["From"];
+    var form = await request.ReadFormAsync();
-    var response = new MessagingResponse();
+    var from = form["from"];
-    response.Message(
-        $"Hey there {from}! " +
-        "How 'bout those Seahawks?"
-    );
+    response.Message($"Ahoy {from}!");
     return Results.Extensions.TwiML(response);
 });

 app.Run();
 ```
 In traditional MVC controllers, the `SmsRequest`, `VoiceRequest`, and other typed request object would be bound, but Minimal APIs does not support the same model binding.

 Instead, you can bind individual parameters for HTTP GET requests using the `FromQuery` attribute.
-For HTTP POST requests you can grab the parameters from the `HttpRequest.Form` collection.
+When you don't specify the [FromQuery](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis#parameter-binding) attribute, multiple sources will be considered to bind from in addition to the query string parameters.
+For HTTP POST requests you can grab the form and then retrieve individual parameters by string index.
 To respond with TwiML, use the `Results.Extensions.TwiML` method.

 ### Model Bind webhook requests to typed .NET objects